codeforcauseorg/edu-client/README.md

 ### 🚩 Running in Development mode :

-1. Open the terminal and type in `npm install`, this will go on and install all the dependicies you need
+1. Open the terminal and type in `npm install`, to install all the dependencies.
-2. Then type in `npm start`
+2. Run: `npm start`
 3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 4. The page will reload if you make edits.
-5. You will also see any lint errors in the console.

 ### 🚩 Testing changes :